AI-WM/HHAI-WKSH/README.md

 ## What is Hyper-Heuristic?

 It is not the hyper-heuristic algorithm in machine learning.
-We named this workshop “Hyper-Heuristic” because the main algorithm (random forests) we are going to learn, and use is “heuristic”.
+We named this workshop “Hyper-Heuristic” because the main algorithm (random forests) we are going to learn and use is “heuristic”.

 ## Who are we?